Roche-CSI/ama/client/amapy-db/README.md

 # amapy-db

-The Database plugin for asset-manager project.
+The Database plugin for ama project.
 It provides functionalities to manage and store metadata related to digital assets, such as storing MD5 hashes of asset files and managing these records efficiently.